brendanhasz/brendanhasz.github.io/_posts/2018-11-15-hmm-vs-gp-part2.md

 ## Repeated Measures

 The Stan models we've created so far are only able to handle a single time series.
-But we have multiple time series: one for each pass through the choice point.
-That is, one per trial.
+But we have multiple time series: one per trial.
 To handle multiple trials, we have to create modified Stan models which accumulate the contribution of each trial by summing the log likelihoods of each trial.
 Here's Stan code for a Gaussian process which can handle multiple trials: